 Tell me what weird food combos you love!

-I like to use fresh broccoli when I’m cooking, because my family actually LIKES broccoli when it’s been cooked from fresh.
-They all turn their noses up at the frozen stuff and, honestly, can you blame them?
-Frozen broccoli just green mush.
+Broccoli: I like to use fresh broccoli when I’m cooking, because my family actually LIKES broccoli when it’s been cooked from fresh.
+Of course, you can use frozen if that’s what you like or have on hand.

-The cheese sauce is extra creamy and it’s made with cream of chicken soup (use my cream of chicken soup substitute, if you want!), sour cream, and shredded cheddar.
+Mix: Drain the water from the broccoli and then add in the cooked chicken!
+The cheese sauce is extra creamy and it’s made with cream of chicken soup, sour cream, and shredded cheddar with a little salt and pepper.

-Once everything is stirred together, spread the mixture into a 9×13 baking dish and whip up the Stove Top.
+Once everything is stirred together, spread the cheesy broccoli and chicken mixture into a 9×13 baking dish and move on to the stuffing!

 That’s it!!
 This chicken and broccoli casserole is quick, easy, and even the kids love it thanks to that creamy cheese sauce!